Wednesday, December 31, 2008

 ace down and 5 cards are dealt face up.
 I like this form the best because it takes more than just luck of the draw to win.
 This form of poker you need to be able to “read” the other players.
 There is some psychology to this, as well as statistics and guts.

-ne of the icons of Texas hold-em is 75 year old Doyle Brunson.
+One of the icons of Texas hold-em is 75 year old Doyle Brunson.
 He’s amazing and I watch him thinking, this guy is so mentally on top of this, and I can’t remember what I had for lunch yesterday.
 Another character is Phil Hellmuth, the poker brat, and aptly named.
 Just watch…you’ll see why.

-r bet when certain cards are on the table.
+In this video he berates the “kids” from online poker rooms.
+They aren’t playing right, in his eyes.
+He comes from a world of poker where you just did not play certain hands, or bet when certain cards are on the table.
 However, with the burst of popularity of texas hold-em and online gaming sites, the “rules” have had to adapt.
 It’s harder to figure out a person’s tells (when you can tell if they have a good/bad hand) and easier to play more aggressively, take more risks.
 I love to hone my skills online, but never bet money.
 I’m too afraid I’ll lose my shirt, course if I’m online, no one would ever see!

 To watch these tournaments on tv, they are, to say the least, entertaining and suspenseful.
 With the influx of online players, it changes how the “originals” play.
 With people like

-Hansen and
+Gus Hansen and

 Friday, December 5, 2008